CAT-05 Flight: Class D to Class D with En-Route Flight Following Pickup

 Flight following can be requested on the ground at a towered airport prior to departure or after takeoff.
 For this flight we will pick up flight following after departure.

 In order to pick up flight following you need to know the local frequency for the TRACON or ARTCC facility covering your departure airport.
 The airport information page for SMX on Skyvector has this information in the Communications section.
-Otherwise, an official reference would be the Chart Supplement for SMX (also available on the same Skyvector page, although it is still called the Airport Facility Directory on that site for now).
+Otherwise, an official reference would be the Chart Supplement for SMX (also available on the same Skyvector page).
 Looking at either of these references, we see that the local radar controller frequency is 124.15 with Santa Barbara Approach.

 When calling for flight following you should format your initial call as follows: